rameau-fr/MC-Calib/README.md

 3. **Measure the size of the squares on your boards**

       If the boards have all the same square size, you just need to specify it in `square_size` and leave `square_size_per_board` empty.
 If each board has a different size, specify it in `square_size_per_board`.
-For instance `square_size_per_board: [1, 25]` means that the first and second boards are composed of square of size `0.1cm` and `0.25cm` respectively.
+For instance, `square_size_per_board: [1, 25]` means that the first and second boards are composed of square of size `0.1cm` and `0.25cm` respectively.
 Note that the square size can be in any unit you prefer (m, cm, inch, etc.) and the resulting calibration will also be expressed in this unit.

 4. **Acquire your images**